Dowell-Lab/DAStk/README.md

 ```

+This file can then be specified using the -c/--chromosomes argument in process_atac.
+Scaffold chromosomes will be removed.

 ### Altering Window Size

 While we strongly recommend using the default 1500bp radius window in calculating the MD score (and differential MD score), as of v0.3.0 we now have a radius argument (-r/--radius) which will allow you to expand or shrink this window.
 If changed, the MD score calculation will follow the same principle in that it will be a ratio of motifs hits within the cetner 1/10th of the window relative divided by the number of total motif hits within the window.
 For example, if the user specifies a radius of 2000bp, there will be a window size of 4000bp, a center of 400bp around the features of interest, and the MD score will be # motif hits within 400bp/ # motifs within 4000bp.
 Keep in mind that expanding this window may be useful in visualization, but will result in an MD score approaching 0.1 (background).